ibm-cloud-docs/power-iaas/global-replication-service.md

 Consider a scenario where one site (site 1) fails due to a catastrophe.
 The other site (site 2) is up and running then metering is possible from site 2 and vice versa.
 The pricing details for site 2 are calculated as follows:
 - Volume infrastructure cost:
     - When you create a replication of disk of size `X GB` on the site 2, a disk space of `2X GB` from the site 2 is charged based on your tier selection.
-    - When site 1 is down, auxiliary volumes are charged for a double size, as you do not pay for corresponding primary volumes on site 1.
+    - When site 1 is down, auxiliary volumes are charged for a double size, as you do not pay for corresponding master volumes on site 1.
 - Replication capability cost:  You do not pay any charge for any replication-enabled volume in the site 2 when the site 1 is down.

 ## Setting up the Global replication service